silvos590/magicpdf/README.md

 - [PyPDF2](https://pypi.org/project/PyPDF2/) - A library to manipulate PDF files.
 - [Pillow](https://pypi.org/project/Pillow/) - A library for image processing.
 - [tkinter](https://docs.python.org/3/library/tkinter.html) - The standard Python interface to the Tk GUI toolkit.

-### Additional Notes

-- You can create a `screenshots` directory and add images of your application's UI to enhance the README file.
-Update the paths in the `Screenshots` section accordingly.
-- Ensure that the license mentioned matches the actual license used in your project.
-The above example assumes an MIT License.

-Save the above content into a file named `README.md` in the same directory as your script.